what3words/w3w-swift-wrapper/Documentation/README.voiceAPI.md

 # Overview

-The what3words Swift API wrapper gives you programmatic access to autosuggest functionality to convert a spoken 3 word address (via voiceAPI) to
+The what3words Swift API wrapper converts a spoken 3 word address in audio to a list of three word address suggestions.

 # Authentication